e-candeloro/RE_Hub_IREN/README.md

 ## Credits

-All the credits for the idea and development of the demo application goes to [Cristina Vercellino](https://www.linkedin.com/in/cristina-vercellino-91319522a/)!
+All the credits for the demo application idea and development go to [Cristina Vercellino](https://www.linkedin.com/in/cristina-vercellino-91319522a/)!
-Follow her also on here Git-Hub page [here](https://github.com/cverce)!
+Follow her on the Git-Hub page [here](https://github.com/cverce) and [LinkedIn](https://www.linkedin.com/in/cristina-vercellino-91319522a/)!

 ## Our idea canvas + jobs to be done canvas